Frequently Asked Questions - All FAQs

 No faqs found in this category

-According to our training and inspection scheme we accredit training bodies and inspections bodies (you can check the list of accredited bodies by clicking the hyperlinks below).
+According to our training and inspection scheme we certify training bodies and inspections bodies (you can check the list of certified bodies by clicking the hyperlinks below).

 So in summary for our certification system:

-In both cases a certificate (either from the type ''training'' or ''inspection'') with an individual number, an expiration date and the ID of the accredited body is issued.
-So the easiest way to check is as follows: ask the operator to show you the ''ERCA certificate''.
+In both cases a certificate (either from the type ''training'' or ''inspection'') with an individual number, an expiration date and the ID of the certified body is issued.
+So the easiest way to check is as follows: ask the operator to show you the certificate.

-A) In our certification system we issue ''ERCA Certificates'' of following types:
+A) In our certification system following types of certificates will be issued:

-In all cases a certificate (either from the type ''accredited training body'', ''accredited inspection body'', ''training certificate'' or ''inspection certificate'') with an individual number, an expiration date and the ID of the accredited body is issued.
-So the easiest way to check is as follows: ask to show you the ''ERCA certificate''.
+In all cases a certificate (either from the type ''certified training body'', ''certified inspection body'', ''training certificate'' or ''inspection certificate'') with an individual number, an expiration date and the ID of the certified body is issued.
+So the easiest way to check is as follows: ask to show you the certificate.

 B) In addition to these individual and verifiable certificates we have the standard ERCA membership where members sign a self-commitment.
 So they voluntarily agree that they work according to the ERCA standards, but have not been individually certified.